jaimesimns/sonification-mre-notes/posts/March/mar17.md

 Found an online tutorial for FLStudios, so back to there I go.

 ### FL Studios
 I uploaded my midi file and so far I'm playing with changing the instruments.
 It's easy and right now I have a free trial, though that expires at the end of March and I'm not sure how much it is after.
 Easy to change instruments though, which is a plus!
-Unfortunate side is that I accidentally closed some things and now can't reopen the windows.
-Also very hard to do this on a single screen.
+It's also easy to make patterns, and I've made a good start with making a pattern, following [this tutorial](https://www.youtube.com/watch?v=pDIsEZsalAo).
+Still not sure how to remix my midi file though!